About Linda Lidov

 Three qualities have been keystones to my success: my strategic and tactical abilities, my passion for storytelling and my eagerness to engage.

 From the board room to broken-down buildings.
 My varied public relations experiences have built me into both a strategic thinker and a person who “gets things done.”
 I’m comfortable in the board room guiding executives through a messaging session, hunkering down to write a strategic plan, and managing the many moving parts of a communication project.
 On the tactical side, I’ll happily get my hands dirty, figuratively and literally.
-From writing press releases and researching media contacts, to interviewing workers in dusty attics and capturing video in dilapidated buildings, I'll do what it takes to get the job done.
+From writing press releases to interviewing workers in dusty attics and capturing video in dilapidated buildings, I enjoy the process of communication.

 A storytelling evolution.
 I've always loved to write.
 As a young girl and into motherhood I've kept journals.
 But writing has not merely been a tool for recording my own experiences; it's a professional tool that shares the experiences of organizations and the communities they serve.
 Clients find my storytelling (via the written word, a video or a photo collage) to be an invaluable tool for explaining their work, illustrating their impacts, and "painting a picture" of the people and communities who have been shaped by – or helped shape – their work.